Bayernatoor/btc_self_custody/src/faqs/sparrow/sparrow_faq3.md

 ## Basic recommended setup

-<p class="text-lg pb-4 font-semibold">Sparrow Wallet Setup</p>
+<h2 class="text-2xl pb-4 text-[#f7931a] font-semibold">Sparrow Wallet Setup</h2>

-Starting with a basic bitcoin desktop wallet setup is a good way to get comfortable with bitcoin while ensuring a higher level of security compared to a mobile wallet.
+Starting with a basic desktop wallet setup is a good way to get comfortable with bitcoin while ensuring a higher level of security compared to a mobile wallet.
 It also allows room to iterate on your setup as your bitcoin holdings grow in value.

 <br>

-<p class="text-lg pb-2 font-semibold">Recommended Setup:</p>
+<h3 class="text-xl pb-2 text-[#f7931a] font-semibold">Recommended Setup</h3>

-We'll create a single signature wallet using 12 words and a passphrase.
+We'll create a single signature wallet using 12 seed words (which represent your bitcoin private key) and a passphrase.
 This setup is simple yet secure.
 It makes recovery easy and avoids some pitfalls associated with more complex setups.
 Due to the passphrase (13th word) you benefit from highten security, since, if someone was to get access to your 12 seed words, they would not gain access to your funds.
 Which is why the 12 words and the passphrase must be stored separately.

 <br>

-<p class="text-lg pb-2 font-semibold">Quick Start Guide</p>
+<h3 class="text-xl pb-2 text-[#f7931a] font-semibold">Quick Start Guide</h3>

 Since the Sparrow documentation is some of the best out there and to eliminate any trust issues, I recommend following their amazing getting started guide here: <a class="text-[#8cb4ff] underline-offset-auto font-semibold" href="https://sparrowwallet.com/docs/quick-start.html" target="_blank" rel="noopener noreferrer">Quick Start</a>